Diocese of Avezzano

-The Diocese of Avezzano (Dioecesis Marsorum) is a Roman Catholic ecclesiastical territory in central Italy, whose name in Italian was changed in 1986.
+The Diocese of Avezzano (Dioecesis Marsorum) is a Latin Church diocese of the Catholic Church in central Italy, whose name in Italian was changed in 1986.
 It was previously known as the Diocese of Marsi, as it still is in Latin.
 It has been a suffragan of the Archdiocese of L'Aquila since 1972.

 History

 The diocese of Marsi had its original seat at Pescina.

-According to a local legend, the Gospel was preached to the Marsican region in Apostolic times by Saint Mark.
-Saint Rufinus, their bishop, was martyred about 240.
+According to a local legend, the Gospel was preached to the Marsican region in Apostolic times by Mark the Evangelist.
+Rufinus, their bishop, was martyred about 240.
 The episcopal see was originally at Santa Sabina church in Marruvium, but, as this place was isolated and therefore insecure, Pope Gregory XIII permitted, in 1580, the removal of the bishop's residence to Pescina, where the cathedral was completed in 1596.

 Among the bishops of the diocese was Berardo (c.1110–1130) of the family of the Counts of the Marsi.
 He was educated at Montecassino, and became papal governor of the Campagna.
 On account of his justice and of his severity in that office, he was imprisoned by Pietro Colonna, but Pope Paschal II made him a cardinal, and bishop of his native town.

-Shortly after the beginning of the episcopate of Bishop Pandolfus in 1032, in the midst of intense civil strife, Pope Benedict IX divided the diocese of Marsi, leaving part to Bishop Pandolfus and giving the rest to Bishop Atto, a relative of the Theophylacts.
+Shortly after the beginning of the episcopate of Pandolfus in 1032, in the midst of intense civil strife, Pope Benedict IX divided the diocese of Marsi, leaving part to Pandolfus and giving the rest to Bishop Atto, a relative of the Theophylacts.
 Atto's cathedral was established at S. Maria di Carsoli, and he took possession both of the territory of Carsoli and the valley of the Nerfa river.
 At the general council held in the Lateran by Pope Victor II, on 18 April 1057, however, the decisions of Benedict IX were reversed, and the diocese of Marsi reunited in its original form.
 Pandulfus continued as its bishop, and Atto, at the insistence of the entire assembly, was transferred to the diocese of Chieti.
 On 9 December 1057, the new pope, Stephen IX, confirmed the decisions of the synod, and further confirmed Bishop Pandulf in the possession of the entire diocese of Marsi, including the church of Santa Sabina, of the ancient city of the Marsi, his episcopal seat.